Close

 Your first step is getting acquainted with the layout of this grand old city.
 Impossibly situated in an inky lagoon, Venice is made up of six wards, or sestiere.
 It sounds romantic, although the layout is actually based around tax customs of the 12th century.

-If you’re ready to visit the most romantic city in the world (forget Paris!), here’s what you need to know about the neighborhoods of Venice.
+If you’re ready to visit the most romantic city in Italy and in the world (forget Paris!), here’s what you need to know about the neighborhoods of Venice.

 There are two ways to get to Venice—flying into Marco Polo airport or arriving by train at the Santa Lucia station in Cannaregio, one of the six sestiere.
 The S-shaped Grand Canal, or Canalazzo, snakes through the city, neatly separating the neighborhoods three to a side.
 The Lido lies to the south of Venice, a sort of barrier island.